Enugu Electricity Regulatory Commission Issues New Tariff, Crashes Band A from N209 to N160 Per Kwh

 “We reviewed their entire costs, using our Tariff Methodology Regulations 2024, and the supporting Distribution Tariff Model to get an average price of N94.

-“The price is low because the Federal Government has been subsidising electricity generation cost which charges only N45 out of the actual cost of N112.
-That was how we came about the average tariff of N94 as cost reflective tariff at our level as a subnational electricity market.
+“The price is low due to some reasons and including the fact the Federal Government is subsidising electricity generation cost which comes to a cost of about ₦45 out of the actual cost of ₦112 for Enugu State.
+That was how we came about the average tariff of ₦94 as cost reflective tariff at our level as a subnational electricity market.

+“The actual PPA cost of any power purchase made by Mainpower out side the one subsidized by Federal Government, through the Nigerian Bulk Electricity Trader (NBET) will trigger automatic tariff adjustment to accommodate the PPA price because it will not be subsidized by the Federal Government”.

-“Breaking this across the various tariff bands means that Band A will be paying N160 while other Bands B, C, D, and E are frozen.
+“Breaking this across the various tariff bands means that Band A will be paying ₦160 while other Bands B, C, D, and E are frozen.

 “But until then, it is only right that Ndi Enugu – Band A customers enjoy the reduced tariff effective August 1, 2025,” the Commission’s Chairman added.